ordpool-space/cat21/README.md

 * **ethspresso** designed the laser eyes and crown traits and gave very valuable feedback.
 * **LightRider5** created the initial PSBT minting script and gave very valuable feedback.
 * The original [Mooncats](https://mooncatrescue.com/) (2017) paved the way for on-chain generative cat art.
 CAT-21 carries their legacy to Bitcoin.

+## Appendix

+In this document, the terms "shall" and "should" are used to convey different levels of requirement:
+- "Shall" is used to indicate requirements strictly to be followed in order to conform to the document and from which no deviation is permitted.
+- "Should" is used to indicate that among several possibilities one is recommended as particularly suitable, without mentioning or excluding others, or that a certain course of action is preferred but not necessarily required.